littledieper/DiepA_Assembly/README.md

-# DiepA_Assembly
-Assembly projects that I've worked on at CSULB
+# Assembly @ CSULB
+Here are the some of the various Assembly based projects I've worked on.
+Some are more in depth than others and vary in difficulty.

+# Languages
+The two main languages you will see are:
+* 8051
+* MIPS